dplochcoder/hkspoilerviewer/README.md

 ## Routed Results

 Search results can be added directly to the end of the current route.
 Doing so acquires the item and applies its effects to Logic, which can dramatically expand search results when the Out of Logic filter is active.
 Routed checks can also be deleted or re-ordered from the route panel on the right.

+# Insertion and Rewind

+Search results normally reflect the state of Logic at the end of the current route, but this is not so useful when you want to route in additional checks at an earlier point in the route.
+Use the `I` key to set an insertion point in the current route, with an appropriate item selected.

+This will 'rewind' Logic to prior to the insertion point, allowing to search for things in Logic *without* movement that is routed in later on.
+Acquiring new checks with an insertion point set will insert the checks into the route at that point, instead of at the end.

+Use the `K` key to unset the insertion point, and go back to appending to the end of the list.

 # Saving and Loading